Last Updated on July 24, 2024 by Happily Ever Park Hoppers

 - Individual / “á la carte” Lightning Lane purchase prices vary depending on the time of year & the day of the week

-- For Example: Remy’s Ratatouille Adventure is $9 on a Wednesday but $11 on Sunday.
-And Star Wars: Rise of the Resistance is $15 on Wednesday and $20 on Friday.
+- For Example: Seven Dwarfs Mine Train is $10 on a Monday but $12 on Sunday.
+And Star Wars: Rise of the Resistance is $20 on Wednesday and $22 on Friday.

 - Individual Lightning Lane prices will be listed day of on the My Disney Experience app on the “Tip Board” .